Deaths, injuries confirmed in hockey team bus crash | CBC News

 Semi-trailer collided with passenger bus Friday evening

-RCMP have confirmed fatalities and a "number of injuries" in an accident involving a hockey team bus in Saskatchewan.
+RCMP have confirmed fatalities and a "number of injuries" in an accident involving a hockey team's bus in Saskatchewan.

-The accident took place on Highway 35, about 30 kilometres north of Tisdale, Sask., near the junction of Highway 335, when a semi-trailer collided with a passenger bus, the RCMP said.

 It was not immediately clear how many people were killed and injured.

+The Nipawin Hawks of the Saskatchewan Junior Hockey League say the crash involved the team bus of the Humboldt Broncos.

-The Humboldt Broncos Jr 'A' Hockey Club had been scheduled to play the Nipawin Hawks Friday night, but the Nipawin Hawks had written a Facebook post shortly after 6 p.m.
-CST that the hockey game was cancelled, due to an accident involving the Broncos' team bus.
+The Hawks had been scheduled to play the Broncos on Friday night, but said on Facebook shortly after 6 p.m.
+CST that the game was cancelled because of the crash.

+The SJHL is aware of an accident involving the Humboldt Broncos bus.
+The SJHL has no other facts at this time.
+Upon being informed of the facts, the SJHL will make a release.—@theSJHL

+The accident took place on Highway 35, about 30 kilometres north of Tisdale, Sask., near the junction of Highway 335, when a semi-trailer collided with the bus, the RCMP said.

 Humboldt Mayor Rob Muench said he first heard about the crash on social media.